RheaAyase/jekyll-rhea/_posts/2024-07-25-windows-games-on-linux.md

   - Note this `<ID>`, we will need it later.
   - If you're not on Steam Deck the `/home/deck` is gonna be different - that's your home folder and it will be your username.
-2. Rightclick the added launcher and go to its Properties -> Force the latest proton version again (at the time of writing 9.x)
+2. Right click the added launcher and go to its Properties -> Force the latest proton version again (at the time of writing 9.x)
 3. Run it once and close it.
 4. Now we have two `<ID>` folders at the path described above, one with above identified `<ID>` for the installer, and the newer one for the actual launcher.
   - You want to move entire `<ID>/pfx/drive_c/` from the installer `<ID>` we noted earlier to the launcher one.
 Verify you're moving the correct files - it should have the launcher.exe in it.
 We want it in the new "launcher" app folder.
 Once you are certain which one is which, I recommend you to delete the `drive_c` in the destination before cut&paste of the correct files.
-5. Properties on the newer app -> Fix the name, change the Target to the correct folder/launcher.exe as well as the Start In location.
+5. Go to the Properties on the newer app yet again -> Fix the name, change the Target to the correct folder/launcher.exe as well as the Start In location.

 You're done.
 Verify that it's functional!
-You can now run it, use it, install your gatcha games, etc.
+You can now run it, use it, install your gacha games, etc.

 Cleanup and optional improvements: